State Library of North Carolina

-The State Library of North Carolina is an institution which serves North Carolina libraries, state government employees, genealogists, and the citizens of North Carolina.
-The library is the main depository for North Carolina state publications and serves the needs of North Carolina government agencies and state government employees by providing access to information resources that are vital to public decision-making and economic development.
+The State Library of North Carolina serves North Carolina libraries, state government employees, and citizens.
+The library is the main depository for North Carolina state publications and serves North Carolina government agencies and employees by providing access to information resources pertinent to public decision-making and economic development.

 The State Library of North Carolina is a division of the North Carolina Department of Natural and Cultural Resources, an agency that promotes and protects North Carolina’s arts, history, and culture.

-The library has two locations, both in the state capital, Raleigh.
+The library has two locations in the state capital, Raleigh.
 The main building is located on East Jones Street next to the North Carolina State Legislative Building and near the North Carolina Museum of History and the North Carolina Museum of Natural Sciences.
 The Library for the Blind and Physically Handicapped is located on Capital Boulevard.

 History

 The origins of the State Library date from 1812 when the North Carolina General Assembly required the Secretary of State to collect, catalog, and safeguard books and documents for use by the state legislature and government officials.
 The library's primary responsibility during the nineteenth century was to serve the state legislature.

 Although the State Library was patronized primarily by state officials, the public was allowed to use the reference collection on library premises beginning in 1845.
 Open circulation was permitted for a period during the 1870s until the mid 1880s.
 Until the last decade of the century, the State Library served as the state's only tax-supported library.

 In response to a growing demand for more systematic support of the public library movement, the General Assembly of 1909 established the North Carolina Library Commission.
 Formed for the primary purpose of promoting the development of free public libraries on the local level, the commission's responsibilities included the following: assisting in the establishment of new libraries, including public school libraries; supplementing local collections; distributing library literature; and providing advice to trustees and libraries on library services.

-In 1918 the State Library was run by the first woman head of a state department in North Carolina, Carrie Lougee Broughton.
+In 1918, the State Library was run by the first woman head of a state department in North Carolina, Carrie Lougee Broughton.

-In 1955 the legislature combined the State Library and the North Carolina Library Commission into one agency called the State Library.
+In 1955, the legislature combined the State Library and the North Carolina Library Commission into one agency called the State Library.
 The combined programs of these two agencies served as the foundation of future developments.
 The State Library's responsibilities included maintaining a general collection of books, periodicals, newspapers, maps, films, audio-visual and other materials.
 These materials were available for use on the premises by citizens and state employees and for circulation to public libraries, state agencies, and their employees under policies established by the state librarian and approved by the Board of Trustees.
 Other responsibilities involved providing sets of laws and journals for the General Assembly and offering advice and assistance to libraries throughout the state and to other state agencies with special reference collections.